 The following courses may not be counted for credit toward graduation in the School of Engineering: MATH courses numbered 1120Q and below; MATH 1110; PHYS 1010 and 1030Q; CSE 1000.
 MATH 1125, only 1 credit can be used toward the required credits for the degree.
 No course taken on a Pass/Fail basis may be counted for credit toward graduation or may be used to meet any course requirements of the School of Engineering.
 Only eight credits for courses numbered CHEM 1124Q, 1125Q, 1126Q, 1127Q, 1128Q, 1147Q, and 1148Q and only eight credits for courses numbered PHYS 1201Q through 1602Q may be applied toward the degree.

 In addition to the University General Education requirements and the School requirements listed above, the requirements for the specific majors are listed in the following pages.
-Additionally, students successfully completing these courses will have met their general education computer technology and information literacy exit requirements for this major.
+Additionally, students successfully completing these courses will have met their general education information literacy exit requirement for this major.
 Full program details, normal/updated course sequences, and accreditation requirements can be found in the respective Guide to Course Selection for each major.

 These requirements are for the following programs: Biomedical Engineering, Chemical Engineering, Civil Engineering, Computer Engineering, Computer Science and Engineering, Electrical Engineering, Environmental Engineering, Management and Engineering for Manufacturing, Materials Science and Engineering, and Mechanical Engineering.

 - Humanities Credits: Minimum 18 credits – including CA 1, CA 2, CA 4 including English 1010, 1011, or 2011